 Mineral is a tiny town located in the state of Virginia.
 With a population of 483 people and two constituent neighborhoods, Mineral is the 313th largest community in Virginia.

-Mineral is a blue-collar town, with 41.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Mineral is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Mineral who work in office and administrative support (13.00%), sales jobs (7.58%), and healthcare suport services (6.86%).
+Because occupations involving physical labor dominate the local economy, Mineral is generally considered to be a blue-collar town.
+41.67% of the Mineral workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Mineral is a town of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in Mineral who work in office and administrative support (13.54%), sales jobs (9.38%), and management occupations (6.25%).

 Mineral is a very ethnically-diverse town.
 The people who call Mineral home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mineral residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mineral include English, Italian, German, and French .
+Important ancestries of people in Mineral include English, German, French , and Italian.

 The most common language spoken in Mineral is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.